wimvanderbauwhede/gmcf/README.md

 The aim of GMCF is to make Model Coupling easier and more suited to modern heterogeneous manycore architectures.
 Our approach is to use modern language, compiler and runtime technologies so that in the end the user only has to write a scenario to realise the coupling.
 This is a long-term goal (many years).

-# Current Prototype
+## Current Prototype

 The code in this repository is a Proof-of-Concept, in a very early stage: I created the Glasgow Model Coupling Framework (GMCF), and API and runtime, and used it to couple the [Weather Research and Forecasting Model](http://www2.mmm.ucar.edu/wrf/users/) with the [Large Eddy Simulator](https://github.com/wimvanderbauwhede/LES) developed at Kyoto University's Disaster Prevention Research Institute.
-The current coupling code works on a single multicore node with single-threaded WRF and LES.
-It should work with multithreaded code (WRF+OpenMP) and even e.g. OpenCL-based GPGPU code, but I have not tested that.
+The current coupling code works on a multicore/GPU node with OpenMP WRF and our OpenCL LES.
+I have tested the integration on a 12-core Intel Xeon E5-2640 host running CentOS 6.4, with an NVIDIA GeForce GTX 480.

 The GMCF is already very generic and can be used for coupling other models as well, but it is not yet easy to use.